Even better, if you piss off the pig at Link's home island after it grows to full size, it does more damage per hit than anything else in the game.

 Lets not forget the wonderous "church virus" code.
 Type any curse word into the game and you'll receive a message stating "same to you, buddy!" and churches start appearing at alarming rates.

-You can do pretty much whatever you want with adult Sims in Sims 3, but if you neglect your infants or toddlers, the social worker will show up to place your child in a foster home.
+You can do pretty much whatever you want with adult Sims in the series of the same name, but if you neglect your infants or toddlers, the social worker will show up to place your child in a foster home.
+The same is true of housepets in the Pets expansion, so think twice before you Kick the Dog.

 In F/A-18 Hornet, if you hit any allies or friendly buildings, you get a Nonstandard Game Over where you are "court martialed".